 Cascade Conducting Masterclass

 “…a very challenging business, yet a highly worthwhile and valuable art form, one has to stay true to the music throughout.
 Preserving one’s own talent, faith to the music, and performance integrity while navigating a successful path forward is imperative, so that great symphonic music can live on and not only be cherished by generations to come, but function as a relevant and effective platform for peace, expression, and understanding of our world.” ~Sarah Ioannides

-The Third Annual Cascade Conducting Master Class and First Annual Cascade Composer’s Symposium at Pacific Lutheran University will take place from June 14th to 21st, 2019.
+The Third Annual Cascade Conducting Master Class and First Annual Cascade Composer’s Workshop at Pacific Lutheran University will take place from June 14th to 21st, 2020.
 Symphony Tacoma conductor and music director Sarah Ioannides will lead 21 hours of quality instructional podium time featuring principal musicians from Symphony Tacoma.
 There will be a concert for the 15 chosen full participants on the evening of Saturday the 20th in beautiful Lagerquist Hall at Pacific Lutheran University.
 A professional video recording of the concert will be professionally recorded and this recording will be made available to participants.
-In addition, six conductors will be chosen to conduct the original works composed for the Cascade Composer’s Symposium by it’s participants in a public reading/concert on Sunday, June 21st.
+In addition, six conductors will be chosen to conduct the original works composed for the Cascade Composer’s Workshop by its participants in a public reading/concert on Sunday, June 21st.

 The masterclass will include round-table discussions with Sarah Ioannides and guest speakers about the realities of working as a professional conductor including rehearsal technique, business and media aspects, and navigating the application/audition process for professional conducting positions.